Reading Time: 10 minutes

-However, a brand can successfully achieve customer-centricity only if it takes a data-driven approach.
-A data-driven approach enables the brands to have better visibility of the customer across all the channels.
+However, a brand can achieve customer-centricity only through a data-driven approach.
+A data-driven approach enables the brands to have better visibility of the customer across all channels.
 Most importantly, data is a single source of truth that everyone from sales, marketing, and customer success trust.
 So, brands can leverage this data to create successful customer engagement strategies.
-By taking a data-driven approach, brands can improve their speed of execution, improve sales through better segmentation and understanding of customer behavior, and improve engagement.
+By taking a data-driven approach, brands can improve their speed of execution, improve sales through better segmentation and understanding of customer behavior and engagement.

 |You can read more about building data-driven customer engagement in our blog.|

-To become customer-centric and data-driven, brands need to build a customer-first culture within their organization.
+To become customer-centric and data-driven, brands must build a customer-first culture.
 Everyone – from the management to employees in a customer-first environment is committed to delivering an exceptional experience.
 Simply put, they are customer-obsessed, which drives them to align their functions, stay agile, and promote innovation.
-To build a customer-first culture, a brand must follow these basic 11 tenets.
+A brand must follow these basic 11 tenets to build a customer-first culture.

 |Learn how to build a customer-first organization to create successful customer engagement.|

 While implementing customer engagement strategies, brands must also define and measure the metrics to determine what’s working and build a better relationship with the customer.
-Contrary to popular beliefs, customer engagement metrics are not restricted to email open rates, click rates, or social media engagement.
-Here are 13 customer engagement metrics that brands could measure to build meaningful customer engagement.
+Contrary to popular belief, customer engagement metrics are not restricted to email open rates, click rates, or social media engagement.
+Brands could measure 13 customer engagement metrics to build meaningful customer engagement.

 |Check out our blog to learn more about measuring customer engagement metrics.|

-As you might have already learned by now, customers engage with your brand through multiple channels.
-The boundaries between these channels have blurred, and now there is just an omnichannel experience that offers customers a unified and continuous experience.
+As you might have already learned, customers engage with your brand through multiple channels.
+The boundaries between these channels have blurred, and now an omnichannel experience offers customers a unified and continuous experience.
 We have shortlisted 11 proven methods that can help you to improve your omnichannel customer engagement.

-There is no one-size-fits-all method to building a unique omnichannel customer engagement.
+There is no one-size-fits-all method for building a unique omnichannel customer engagement.